Diamond Lake, Fourth of July Trailhead, Indian Peaks Wilderness Area, Colorado

 Camping and Backpacking Information

-- Permits are required for all overnight campers June 1 - September 15.
+- Permits are required for backcountry camping in the Indian Peaks Wilderness, June 1 - Sept.
+15. Permits are limited.

-- Campfires are prohibited east side of the Continental Divide, as well as Caribou Lake, Columbine Lake, Gourd Lake, Crater Lake and in the Cascade Creek drainage above Cascade Falls.
+- Campfires are prohibited east of the Continental Divide in the Indian Peaks Wilderness (including Diamond Lake), as well as Caribou Lake, Columbine Lake, Gourd Lake, Crater Lake and in the Cascade Creek drainage above Cascade Falls on the west side of the Divide.

 - Pets must be on a handheld leash at all times.

-- Packstock are prohibited in the Four Lakes Backcountry Zone, in the Cascade Backcountry Zone above Cascade Falls and on the Diamond Lake Trail #975.
+- Packstock is prohibited in the Four Lakes Backcountry Zone, in the Cascade Backcountry Zone above Cascade Falls and on the Diamond Lake Trail #975.

 Directions to Trailhead